Anjouan Gaming License – Best Anjouan Licensed Casinos in 2026

 Safety and Security at Anjouan Casinos

-Anjouan is more flexible than the UK or Malta.
-That can be great for access.
-It also means you should check a few things yourself.
+Based on both facts and my own experience so far, the Anjouan licence is more flexible than the UKGC or MGA ones.
+Although that can be great for access, it also means you should check a few things yourself.

 - First, find a fair-play statement.
 Games should use RNGs and be tested.
 Many sites list the lab in their footer.